CommonGateway/XxllncZGWBundle/README.md

 The XxllncZGWBundle backend codebase utilizes the Common Gateway as an open-source installation framework.
 This means that the XxllncZGWBundle library, in its core form, functions as a plugin on this Framework.
 To learn more about the Common Gateway, you can refer to the documentation [here](https://commongateway.readthedocs.io/en/latest/).

-The CommonGateway Admin UI frontend comes with te CommonGateway.
+The CommonGateway Gateway UI frontend comes with te CommonGateway.

 To install the backend, follow the steps below:

 ### Gateway Installation

-1. If you do not have the Common Gateway installed, you can follow the installation guide provided [here](https://github.com/ConductionNL/commonground-gateway#readme).
+1. If you do not have the Common Gateway installed, you can follow the installation guide provided [here](https://github.com/ConductionNL/commonground-gateway/tree/development#readme).
 The Common Gateway installation is required for the backend setup.
 You can choose any installation method for the gateway, such as Haven, Kubernetes, Linux, or Azure, and any database option like MySQL, PostgreSQL, Oracle, or MsSQL.
 The gateway framework handles this abstraction.

-### XxllncZGWBundle Installation - Admin-UI
+### XxllncZGWBundle Installation - Gateway UI

 1. After successfully installing the Gateway, access the admin-ui and log in.
 2. In the left menu, navigate to "Plugins" to view a list of installed plugins.
 If you don't find the "common-gateway/xxllnc-zgw-bundle" plugin listed here, you can search for it by clicking on "Search" in the upper-right corner and typing "xxllnc" in the search bar.